Madara-coder/web-tech-practice/README.md

 # web-tech-practice
-Just for practising the webtech long questions
+Just for practising the webtech long questions of Bsc.CSIT (5th Sem)